CSS to Hide Title

 Departments seeking student employees are required by law to ensure that all eligible applicants have reasonable access to vacancies.
 To provide assurance that the campus complies with affirmative action and equal opportunity requirements, all campus jobs must be advertised unless the position is filled by a student who held the position the previous academic year.

 Employers have fulfilled the Affirmative Action requirement by listing their openings with the Student Employment Office/Financial Aid Office.
-To advertise student employment, the employer must complete an Employer Request From, which is located on the Financial Aid Office webpage.
+To advertise student employment, the employer must complete the submit to job to job board page, which is located on the Financial Aid Office webpage.

 Congress enacted the 1988 Federal Drug-Free Work Place Act, which places certain responsibilities on the University of Wisconsin-Platteville as the recipient of federal grants and contracts.
-Pursuant to the federal requirements and in keeping with current university policy, all University of Wisconsin-Platteville student employees are reminded that university rules, policies and practices prohibit the unlawful manufacture, distribution, dispensing, possession or use of controlled substances on all university property, worksite or during work time may be referred to counseling or treatment, and may be subject to disciplinary action up to and including loss of employment.
+Pursuant to the federal requirements and in keeping with current university policy, all University of Wisconsin-Platteville student employees are reminded that university rules, policies and practices prohibit the unlawful manufacture, distribution, dispensing, possession or use of controlled substances on all university property, worksite or during work time.
+Student employees who are found in violation may be referred to counseling or treatment, and may be subject to disciplinary action up to and including loss of employment.

-Student employees who are convicted of any criminal drug statute violation occurring in the workplace must notify their supervisor within five days of the conviction if the employees are employed by the university at the time of conviction.
+Student employees who are convicted of any criminal drug statute violation occurring in the workplace must notify their supervisor within five days of the conviction if they are employed by the university at the time of conviction.

 From IFAP, FWS Conditions of Employment and Limitations, 34 CFR 675.20(c):